inspiraller/tmdb-test/README.md

 cd tmdb-test
 ```

+# Sign up with TMDB - https://www.themoviedb.org/
-# login to tmdb to create api_key and put into .env file locally - see .env.example for reference
+# to create api_key and put into .env file locally - see .env.example for reference
 **.env**
 ```
 # CREATE THIS FILE AS .env local to your project.
-api_key = YOUR API KEY CREATED FROM TMDB - https://www.themoviedb.org/
+api_key = YOUR API KEY HERE...
-api_read_access_token = OPTIONAL
 ```

 ## npm install and start